 - Home & Away Routines can automatically turn on or off your smart plugs and switches, even if you forget.

 - Home & Away Routines can adjust your Nest thermostats to the right temperatures when the last person leaves and when the first person returns.
 You don’t need a fixed schedule.

 - With presence determined by phone location, Home & Away Routines can automatically turn your Nest cameras on and off.

 You can set up and edit Home & Away Routines with the Home app.
-To use Home & Away Routines you will need to migrate your Nest account to a Google account.
+To use Home & Away Routines you'll need to migrate your Nest Account to a Google Account.

 - Open the Google Home app .